OCSInventory-NG/WindowsAgent/logon/Readme.txt

 By default, OcsLogon try to download and install standard Agent setup file "ocsagent.exe", but it can also use "ocspackage.exe", file created by OCS Inventory NG Packager, which can embbed certificate file and can be executed under a fixed administrator account.
-This is usefull when user logon script is used in Samba domain, to allow installation process by non administrator users.
+This is useful when user logon script is used in Samba domain, to allow installation process by non administrator users.